MicrosoftDocs/connected-spaces/articles/data-privacy.md

 - **Inference data:** The inference data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.

-- **Insight data:** The insight data described above is aggregated further into hourly summaries and correlated with other business data (for example, total enter events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
-The customer can delete the data at any time in accordance with applicable legal obligations.
+- **Insight data:** The insight data described above is aggregated further into hourly summaries and correlated with other business data (for example, total entry events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
 Insight data includes:

    - Time stamp, summarized by hour or other time interval